Chordee causes downward curvature of the penis, which is most obvious during an erection.

 In mild cases, surgery may not be needed.
 Your child's condition will be monitored.
 In other cases, surgery may be done to straighten the penis.
 The curved appearance will be straightened by:

-- Removing tissue that is constricting the erection
+- Removing tissue that is curving the erection

 - Making the longer and shorter sides of the penis equal in length